DuelingDreams/TalentPatriot/replit.md

 - Created complete backend storage methods for candidate notes with Supabase integration
 - Set up candidate_notes database table with RLS policies and performance indexes
 - Fixed API endpoints to use correct jobCandidateId parameter structure
-- Application fully tested and ready for redeployment with candidate notes functionality

 ## System Architecture